marcusgsta/blog/recreating-a-landing-page.md

             scale(1.3);
 }
 ```

-I also made it reponsive, setting the sizes to percentages.
+I also made it responsive, setting the sizes to percentages.

 ## Responsive Menu

 Starting with the menu button for a mobile sized screen, I put some color, border-radius and a little triangle icon that was part of the font.
 It also needed some JavaScript.
 The tricky part was to hide the menu when clicking outside of the menu.

 ```javascript